gravitational/teleport/rfd/0135-kube-apps-discovery.md

 will be long in that case, there's ongoing work to improve UX when working with long resources names in Teleport, see [RFD 129](https://github.com/gravitational/teleport/pull/27258).

 To allow for finer control over exposed service transformation into Teleport app Kubernetes annotations will be used.
-By default we will be exposing services as `HTTP` apps, but annotation can be used to specify whether the service is a `TCP` application.
+By default we will be exposing services as `tcp` apps, since it's the most general type, but annotation or exposed port's `appProtocol` field can be used to specify which protocol to use for the app's URI.

 If Kubernetes service has multiple ports in use, we will expose each port as a separate app, with name of the app including the port's name specified in the service.
 For example, if a service has port 443 exposed with name `tls` and also port `5432` with name `postgres` we will create two apps: `testApp-tls-main-cluster-prod`, `testApp-postgres-main-cluster-prod`.
-But user will be able to use annotation to specify preferred port, in that case only app with this port will be created, without port info in the app name.
+Names for ports are mandatory in Kubernetes if more than one port is exposed for the service, so we always will be able to use it if we need it.
+User will be able to use annotation to specify preferred port, in that case only app with this port will be created, without port info in the app name.

+In order for discovery service to be able to dynamically create/update/delete apps we will add Read/Write permissions for the apps to the built-in system role `Discovery`.

 Labels from the Kubernetes service will be copied to the corresponding Teleport app.